Project settings

 Ad delivery status

-The Enable ad delivery toggle allows you to temporarily stop serving ads to your application.
+Use the Enable ad delivery toggle to temporarily stop serving ads to your application.

 Test mode

-Test mode allows you to test your integration without serving live ads.
-Use this setting to override programmatic settings on a device, by toggling Override client test mode, then checking Force test mode ON (i.e. use test ads) for all devices.
+Use Test mode to test your integration without serving live ads.
+You can override programmatic settings on a device by toggling Override client test mode, and then enabling Force test mode ON for all devices.
 It is important to enable test mode before testing integration to avoid getting flagged for fraud.